 Oral Surgery at Sarasota Dentistry

-Hank D. Michael, DMD has been performing oral surgery, dental implants and teeth extractions since 2001.
+Hank D. Michael, DMD has been performing oral surgery, dental implants and tooth extractions since 2001.
 He is a fellow of the Misch International Implant Institute and a fellow of the International Congress of Oral Implantologists.
 If you are concerned you may be losing a tooth, or already have missing teeth, please call 941-929-7645 to schedule a consult today.